EndPointCorp/end-point-blog/2023/12/building-real-time-application-with-signalr-and-.net8.md

 > code .\EPSignalRControl\
 ```

 The SignalR server library is included in the ASP.NET Core shared framework.
 The JavaScript client library isn't automatically included in the project.
-For this tutorial, use Library Manager (LibMan) to get the client library from unpkg. unpkgis a fast, global content delivery network for everything on npm.
+For this tutorial, use Library Manager (LibMan) to get the client library from unpkg. unpkg is a fast, global content delivery network for everything on npm.

 ```bash
 > dotnet tool install -g Microsoft.Web.LibraryManager.Cli